-RODALE NEWS, EMMAUS, PA—As National Breast Cancer Awareness Month comes to a close, it’s likely you’ve seen more . . . → Read More: Interview with Emily Main of Rodale.com
+RODALE NEWS, EMMAUS, PA—As National Breast Cancer Awareness Month comes to a close, it’s likely you’ve seen more than a few pink ribbons, pink yogurt lids, pink football paraphernalia, and pink household appliances.
+Such “cause marketing” has ballooned over the past few decades, in an attempt to raise . . . → Read More: Interview with Emily Main of Rodale.com

 Gergana Koleva wrote a thought provoking article for AOL’s Wallet Pop, about how consumers might distinguish between “legitimate support for the cause from shameless product marketing.”
 When the symbol is used for both purposes, consumers are left in the dark about what to support and what to avoid.